mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.2/index.md

 # Fixed and Improved Issues in DC/OS 2.0.2

+- Upgraded Java to version 8u232 to align with previous DC/OS releases.
+(DCOS-62548, COPS-5738)

+## Marathon
+- Marathon will now bundle multiple concurrent authentication requests for the same identity to a single request, reducing thundering-herd effects on the underlying DC/OS authentication infrastructure.
+(DCOS-62006)
 - DC/OS now shows resident pod instances in /v2/pods/::status when they transition to "unknown", or any other task status that may cause them to be excluded.
 (MARATHON-8710)

+## Admin Router

 - Fixed an issue where, after upgrade to DC/OS 2.0, adminrouter-agent was failing to start on older CPUs that were missing SSE 4.2.
 (DCOS_OSS-5643)
-- Upgraded Java to version 8u232 align with previous DC/OS releases.
-(DCOS-62548, COPS-5738)
-- Marathon will now bundle multiple concurrent authentication requests for the same identity to a single request, reducing thundering-herd effects on the underlying DC/OS authentication infrastructure.
-(DCOS-62006)